lorrydriveloper/Practice-exercices/README.md

-# projects/exercices with some kind of complexity.
+# projects/exercises with some kind of complexity.

-### when posibly, I always going to watch project/exercise presentation and then try to reply the exercise with the knowledge adquire.
+### when possibly, I always going to watch project/exercise presentation and then try to reply the exercise with the knowledge acquired.

-here I'm going to place all the exercices with my solutions and as comments solutions given for the course-teacher.
+here I'm going to place all the exercises with my solutions and as comments solutions given for the course-teacher.